top of page

 • Breathing Pauses: One thing we are doing all day anyways is breathing.
 Make it a deliberate practice to conscious practice such as before exiting you car or when you get up from your desk.

-• Breathing Break: Deliberately take time in your day to have a breathwork session.
+• Breathing Exercises: Deliberately take time in your day to have a breathwork session.
 This ensures you are prioritizing your health and giving it a chance to really benefit you.

 Nasal Breathing